syncfusion-content/js-api-docs/api/js/ejTreeGrid.md

 ### columns.priority `number`
 {:#members:columns-priority}

-Get or set the priority value of the column.
-It is used to hidden or visible the tree grid column in responsive mode.
+Gets or sets the priority value of the column.
+It is used to show/hide TreeGrid columns in responsive mode.

 #### Default Value